Think about a partner you had that maybe started strong in your program, but whose engagement diminished over time.

 We cannot stress this enough: potential partners should always have a clear idea of what they should anticipate and provide at every step of the partnership.

-Overall, when it comes to finding the right partners, consider what makes a company a good fit for yours.
+Overall, when it comes to finding the right partners, consider what makes a company a good fit for you.
 Establish those standards, make them official, and work to enlist the help of those partners.

 “Partner onboarding is a multistep process to initiate and integrate new partners into your company’s partner program.
 It sets the ground rules and the tone for your relationship.
-Any major hiccups in this process can compromise your future with a new partner and send them into the welcoming arms of a competitor." — Zift Solutions
+Any major hiccups in this process can compromise your future with a new partner and send them into the welcoming arms of a competitor."

 One common blunder made during partnership onboarding is assuming that your partners will know what to do once they've signed up.